Green Bin Recycling Paper ONLY

-Beginning on July 6, 2020, the City will provide strategically placed receptacles around the City in which residents may deposit metals and plastic goods to be collected for recycling.
+The City provides strategically placed receptacles around the City in which residents may deposit metals and plastic goods to be collected for recycling.
 Please see description of acceptable items below.
 DO NOT bag items before placing in the receptacles.

 Household plastic bottles or containers, i.e. soda, milk, soap, as well as rinsed out oil, transmission fluid, antifreeze, and windshield washer bottles.
 Please, no bubble wrap, plastic bags, Styrofoam, or other types of plastic containers.

 Drink cans only.
 Please, no other type of aluminum such as foil pie pans, food containers, etc.